 Funding Study Abroad

-The Office of International Programs and Services strives to make our programs financially accessible to as many students as possible.
+The Office for Global Education strives to make our programs financially accessible to as many students as possible.

 Tuition and fees for Purchase and SUNY study abroad programs are the same as you would pay if you were attending class on Purchase campus.
 But other costs such as housing, food, and transportation will vary by location.
 Factors such as exchange rates, type of program, length, location, cost of living, and excursions also affect the overall cost of a program.